Maurice-Betzel/lmdb-osgi/README.md

 Build this project producing the file lmdb-1.0.0.jar.

-To install drop this file into the deploy folder found under the Karaf root folder.
+To install drop the cfg file into the etc folder and the jar into the deploy folder, both found in the Karaf root folder.

 Th Karaf console will output some lmdb actions.